 Raskin stood frozen, his mind reeling.
 What was unfolding before him was beyond surreal—it was nightmarish, a grotesque carnival of excess that shattered any semblance of reason.
 The Pride Dome had become a swirling vortex of euphoria and insanity, and at its core stood Michael, untouchable, basking in the storm.

-And, just when Raskin thought the spectacle couldn’t descend any deeper into madness, Barack stepped forward.
-The former president’s face was a mask of serene confidence as he let the silence stretch, tension building with each passing second.
+And just when Raskin thought the spectacle couldn’t descend any deeper into madness, Barack stepped forward.
+The former president’s face was a mask of serene confidence.
+He waited for the crowd to quiet down before speaking.
+Once the hysterical mob was quiet he let the silence stretch, tension building with each passing second.
+He smiled as he looked out into the crowd, basking in their adoration.

 “You know, Michael has had a long journey—just like I have,” Barack began, in a calm and measured voice, cutting through the din.
 “Back in the early 2000s, when I legalized same-sex marriage, I thought, ‘I hope people will find the same hope I have.
 That they can come out of the closet and live normal lives—accepted by society.’”